ELIXIR-Belgium/rdm-guide/pages/ena-submission.md

 #### ENA Reads and Assembly Submission Workflow

+{% include image.html file="ENA-Reads-and-Assembly-Submission-Workflow.svg" caption="<b>Figure 2.</b> Overview of the 'ENA Reads and Assembly Submission Workflow' in Galaxy." %}

-Within the EVORA project, a "ENA Reads and Assembly Submission Workflow" was created inside Galaxy.
-The workflow consists of two steps as displayed in Figure 1, where first the raw reads are submitted using the [Galaxy ENA upload tool](#galaxy-ena-upload-tool) and second, consensus sequences submitted through the [Galaxy Webin CLI](#galaxy-ena-webin-cli) tool.
+Within the EVORA project, an "ENA Reads and Assembly Submission Workflow" was created inside Galaxy.
+The workflow consists of two steps as displayed in Figure 2, where first the raw reads are submitted using the [Galaxy ENA upload tool](#galaxy-ena-upload-tool) and second, consensus sequences submitted through the [Galaxy Webin CLI](#galaxy-ena-webin-cli) tool.

 [<i class="fa-solid fa-play me-2"></i>Use at usegalaxy.be](https://usegalaxy.be/u/bedro/w/ena-reads-and-assembly-submission-workflow){: class="btn btn-light border rounded-pill"}